 What does the Ecuador-US trade deal actually do?

-It removes a 15 percent surcharge on roughly half of Ecuador's non-oil exports, covering goods worth about $3.2 billion, including flowers, blueberries, avocados, bananas, cacao, tuna, and minerals like gold and copper.
-It is the first bilateral market-access deal the two countries have ever made directly with each other.
+It removes a 15 percent surcharge on roughly half of Ecuador's non-oil exports, covering goods worth about $3.2 billion.
+Those include flowers, blueberries, avocados, bananas, cacao, tuna and minerals like gold and copper, and it is the first bilateral market-access deal the two countries have ever made directly.

 When do the tariff changes take effect?

-The key tariff changes are due to take effect from August, following the agreement's announcement in late 2025 and its signing in March 2026.
+The tariff changes took effect only after the agreement entered into force and the parties completed domestic formalities.
+That follows the agreement's announcement in late 2025 and its signing in March 2026.

 Does Ecuador get all the benefits, or does it have to give something up too?

-Ecuador also has to open its own market to more American farm and industrial goods and ease various non-tariff barriers, meaning domestic producers will face new competition.
-It is a two-way deal, not a one-sided gift.
+Ecuador also has to open its own market to more American farm and industrial goods and ease various non-tariff barriers.
+That means domestic producers will face new competition, so it is a two-way deal, not a one-sided gift.

 Read More from The Rio Times